rodalton/Go-STT-Go/README.md

 ## Install the Watson SDK for Go
 Instructions on how to install the Go SDK package for Watson can be found here https://github.com/watson-developer-cloud/go-sdk

-Once you've installed the Watson SDK for Go, let's take a look at the exammples available with this repository.
+Once you've installed the Watson SDK for Go, you can verify the installation using the instructions here https://golang.org/doc/install#testing

+Next let's take a look at the examples available with this repository.

 ## Using the Go-STT-Go examples
 To use the examples made available in this repository, follow the steps below.